 Asians are a "minority of the minority", generally.
+But not everywhere.

-And, unlike African Americans that fall under one group in the Census, Asian Americans have many sub-groups — Chinese, Filipino, and Indian being the three largest sub-groups.
+And, unlike African Americans that fall under one group in the Census, Asian Americans have many sub-groups -- Chinese, Filipino, and Indian being the three largest sub-groups.

-So, what how does the Asian population stratify across Minnesota?
-Which cities and towns in Minnesota have seen the greatest increase in their Asian population?
+So, what how does the Asian population stratify across minnesota?
+Which cities and towns in minnesota have seen the greatest increase in their Asian population?

-- St. Paul (Photos | Jobs)
+- St. Paul (Photos | Homes For Sale)

-- Brooklyn Center (Photos | Jobs)
+- Brooklyn Center (Photos | Homes For Sale)

-- Falcon Heights (Photos | Jobs)
+- Falcon Heights (Photos | Homes For Sale)

-- Maplewood (Photos | Jobs)
+- Maplewood (Photos | Homes For Sale)

-- Eden Prairie (Photos | Jobs)
+- Eden Prairie (Photos | Homes For Sale)

-- Shakopee (Photos | Jobs)
+- Shakopee (Photos | Homes For Sale)

-- Worthington (Photos | Jobs)
+- Worthington (Photos | Homes For Sale)

 Read on below to see how we crunched the numbers and how your town ranked.

-To see where Minnesota ranked as a state on diversity, we have a ranking of the most diverse states in America.
+To see where minnesota ranked as a state on diversity, we have a ranking of the most diverse states in America.

-We still believe in the accuracy of data — especially from the census.
-So that's where we went to get the breakdown of race across Minnesota.
+We still believe in the accuracy of data -- especially from the census.
+So that's where we went to get the breakdown of race across minnesota.

-That lead us to the Census's most recently available data, the 2012-2016 American Community Survey data from the US Census.
+That lead us to the Census's most recently available data, the 2014-2018 American Community Survey data from the US Census.